dannsam/xenko-docs/manual/graphics/01-NEW-pages/skybox.md

     ![Add skybox component](media/engine-skybox-add-skybox-component.png)

-3. Choose skybox asset you want to use with this component.
+3. Choose skybox asset for this component.

     ![Skybox component's properties](media/engine-skybox-skybox-components-properties.png)

 4. You can also change the following settings of the skybox component:
     * Specify how to display skybox in the background.
-    * Set the background radiation intensity of the skybox from 0 (no light intensity) to 100 (maximum).
+    * Set the background radiation intensity of the skybox from 0 (no radiation) to 100 (maximum).

 ## Code sample